maurotrb/sofobomo2011/README.md

 -----------------

 - _Rakefile_
   Used to build the different versions.
-Targets: book-web.pdf, book-blurb.pdf.
+Targets: book-web.pdf, book-blurb.pdf, cover-blurb.pdf.
 The photos are not committed to git.
   This is my first attempt at using rake, so comments are welcomed.

 - _common-book.tex_